Deasa07/Deasa07/README.md

 # 👩‍💻 About Me

-🎓 I'm a **Computer Science & Engineering graduate specializing in Artificial Intelligence & Machine Learning**.
+🎓 I am a **2026 BE graduate in Computer Science & Engineering, specializing in Artificial Intelligence & Machine Learning (CSE-AIML)**.

+🚀 I am currently **looking for opportunities** where I can apply my technical knowledge, learn from real-world challenges, and grow as a technology professional.

-📊 I'm passionate about **Data Analytics, Data Science, Machine Learning, and Artificial Intelligence**.
+📊 I am passionate about **Data Analytics, Data Science, Machine Learning, and Artificial Intelligence**.

 🔍 I enjoy exploring data, discovering meaningful patterns, creating visualizations, and transforming raw data into actionable insights.

-🐍 I love working with **Python** and exploring data-driven technologies.
+🐍 I love working with **Python, SQL, and data-driven technologies** and continuously improving my analytical and problem-solving skills.

-🗄️ I am interested in **SQL, databases, data cleaning, and exploratory data analysis**.

-🤖 I am continuously learning and building projects in **Machine Learning, Deep Learning, and AI**.
+🤖 I am interested in building intelligent solutions using **Machine Learning, Deep Learning, and AI**.

-🚀 My goal is to grow as a **Data Analyst and Data Scientist** and contribute to meaningful, data-driven solutions.
+🌱 I believe in continuous learning and using technology not just to build solutions, but to create something meaningful and make a positive impact.

+💡 **Currently exploring opportunities in Data Analytics, Data Science, AI & ML, and related technology roles.**

 ---